Education About Asia (EAA) welcomes submission of manuscripts and reviews for publication.

 Each issue of EAA contains a “Features” and a “Resources” section.

-NEW!
-We are looking for authors of essays for two new sections:
+We are looking for authors of essays for a new section:

 We post Calls for Manuscripts, essays, and reviews regularly on major Asia-related listservs.
 See our list of scheduled thematic feature sections for information about upcoming issues and submission deadlines.